TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 Best Buy has been awarded TRUSTe's Privacy Seal signifying that this Privacy Policy and practices have been reviewed by TRUSTe for compliance with the TRUSTe program.
 In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe seal.
 The TRUSTe program covers only information that is collected through this website, www.BestBuy.com, and does not cover information that may be collected through our mobile applications or through downloadable software.

 If you have questions or concerns regarding our privacy policy or practices, please contact us at PrivacyManager@bestbuy.com.
-If you are not satisfied with our response, you can contact TRUSTe here .
+If you are not satisfied with our response, you can file a report with TRUSTe.

-Contact TRUSTe for fax and postal mail information. \[TRUSTe's Dispute Resolution process is only available in English.\]
+Contact TRUSTe for fax and postal mail information ›
+(TRUSTe's Dispute Resolution process is only available in English.)

-Privacy Policy Updates
+Read the TRUSTe Enterprise Privacy Certification Standards › Privacy Policy Updates

 We may need to update our Privacy Policy as we and our customers grow and evolve.
 If we make material changes, we will notify you by e-mail (sent to the e-mail address specified in your account) or by means of posting a notice on this website prior to the change becoming effective, as well as inform you of any choices you may have with respect to these changes.